enriquepablo/peer/doc/install.rst

 .. note::
   The location of the *local_settings.py* file depends on the PEER version that you have.
-The path fragment *peer-X.Y.Z-py2.6* is ficticious and will be something like *peer-0.4.0-py2.6* in real life.
+The path fragment :file:`peer-X.Y.Z-py2.6` is ficticious and will be something like |full_release_name| in real life.

 Then, activate the virtualenv: